precice/community-training/fsi-workflow/03_fluidMesh/tasks.md

 - the timestep depends on the `deltaT` parameter in the `controlDict` file, but it is not relevant
 - you can obtain the final mesh in the `constant` directory, without the intermediate steps, by adding the `-overwrite` option to `snappyHexMesh`

+**TODO:** We probably want to explicitly tell people to use the `-overwrite`, right?
+Or is that not needed?

 ## checkMesh

 Finally, you can have an idea of the quality of the mesh, in particular if there are distorted cells, by typing:

  `checkMesh -latestTime |  tee log.checkMesh`

+If everything goes well, you should see a `Mesh OK.` at the end.

 ## References

-Most of the info are taken from: http://www.wolfdynamics.com/wiki/meshing_OF_SHM.pdf
+Most of the information is taken from [this training presentation of Wolf Dynamics](http://www.wolfdynamics.com/wiki/meshing_OF_SHM.pdf) (with permission).

-You can also consult the official documentation: https://www.openfoam.com/documentation/user-guide/4-mesh-generation-and-conversion/4.4-mesh-generation-with-the-snappyhexmesh-utility
+You can also consult the [official documentation](https://www.openfoam.com/documentation/user-guide/4-mesh-generation-and-conversion/4.4-mesh-generation-with-the-snappyhexmesh-utility)